drivera123/LDRS500/unit-3-notes.md

 * Find examples to discuss in the news
 * Share your decisions, actions, rationale when faced with a decision where integrity was required

-Excellence is a habit \(Aristotle\) that we cultivate through practice.
-As philosopher Will Durant \(1926\) explains:
+Excellence is a habit that we cultivate through practice.
+As philosopher Will Durant \(1926, p.
+87\) explains:

-> Excellence is an art won by training and habituation: we not act rightly because we have virtue or excellence, but rather have these because we have acted rightly; these virtues are formed in man by doing his actions; we are we repeatedly do.
+> Excellence is an art won by training and habituation: we not act rightly because we have virtue or excellence, but rather have these because we have acted rightly; "these virtues are formed in man by doing his actions" \(Aristotle\); we are we repeatedly do.
 Excellence, then, is not an act but a habit.

 How does a leader increase in wisdom?